BIMSBbioinfo/pigx_docs/pigx-chip-seq.md

 ### Locations

-Defines paths to be used in the pipeline, some of the items are required and some optional (can stay blank):
+Here you define paths to be used in the pipeline, some of the items are required and some optional (can stay blank):

 | item    | required | description |
 |---------|----------|-------------|